 The story usually begins with a young man from Brittany or Normandy selling fruit or seafood from a wheelbarrow in the streets of Paris.
 Many of these young men of the 19th century went on to create long-lasting food empires.

 In 1891 Auguste Fauchon arrived to Paris from Calvados with a wheelbarrow full of fresh apples to sell.
 Before long, he had a food store selling coffees, teas, confiture, and chocolate.

-Across the place Alfred Prunier opened his first oyster restaurant in 1872 and discovered his clientele couldn't get enough of the caviar he also sold.
+Across the place from Fauchon is where Alfred Prunier opened his first oyster restaurant in 1872 and discovered his clientele couldn't get enough of the caviar he also sold.